Canada–Iran relations

-Canada and Iran have had no formal diplomatic relations since 2012.
-In the absence of diplomatic representation, Italy acts as the protecting power for Canada in Iran and Switzerland acts as Iran's protecting power in Canada.
+Canada has not had a formal diplomatic presence in Iran since 2012, and as of February 2026, the Canadian government has stated that restoration of ties would require a change in the Iranian regime.

+Canada has imposed significant, autonomous sanctions on Iran for over 15 years, with the first "Made-in-Canada" sanctions established in July 2010, with the newest sanctions implemented in early 2026.

+On 8 January 2020, a Boeing 737-800 was shot down by the Islamic Revolutionary Guard Corps (IRGC) shortly after takeoff killing all 176 occupants on board, including 57 Canadians.
+Canada has sought legal action against Iran through the International Court of Justice "in pursuit of accountability and full reparation".

+In June 2024, Canada officially designated the IRGC as a terrorist organization under the Canadian Criminal Code.

+The Canadian government has officially abstained from joining in U.S.-led Israel war in Iran.

 History

 Americans display their gratitude for Canadian efforts during the Canadian Caper, a rescue mission of American diplomats during the November 1979–January 1981 Iran hostage crisis.

 Prior to 1955, Canadian consular and commercial affairs in Iran were conducted through the British Embassy to Iran.
 Foreign relations and diplomatic ties between Canada and Iran began with the founding of an Iranian mission in Ottawa in 1956, and a Canadian mission in Tehran in 1959.
 The Canadian mission was granted embassy status in 1961.

 Rupture of relations under Khomeini

 Formal relations between the two nations continued uninterrupted from 1955 until 1980.
 When Ayatollah Ruhollah Khomeini's Iranian Revolution drove the Shah from the country in 1979, the Canadian Embassy scrambled to evacuate the 850 Canadian workers in Iran while the embassy staff remained.
 Six American diplomats took refuge in the Canadian embassy after Iranian student protesters stormed the U.S. embassy, and the Canadian government, in coordination with the Central Intelligence Agency, safely evacuated them from the country using Canadian passports with forged Iranian visas.
 This covert rescue became known as the "Canadian Caper", and while it improved Canada's relations with the United States, Canada–Iran relations became more volatile.
 The embassy staff were quickly evacuated for fear of retribution against Canadians, and the embassy was closed in 1980.